Alex Sidorenko AvatarAlex Sidorenko

 Avoiding re-renders

 There are several ways to avoid unnecessary re-renders in React.
-In this article, I will only focus on React.memo and save other methods for future posts.
-If you are interested in alternatives to memo check out Dan Abramov’s Before you memo().
+In this article, I'll only focus on React.memo and save other methods for future posts.
+If you're interested in alternatives to memo, check out Dan Abramov's Before you memo().

-Also please keep in mind that in this post, I only explore re-renders caused by direct state update, or parent render.
+Also, please keep in mind that in this post, I only explore re-renders caused by direct state updates or parent renders.
 I don't pass any props.

 If you wrap a component in memo, it won't re-render when its parent renders.